 What about closed systems?
 He’s saying anything Cura can work with.
 I don’t actually know if Cura will work with some of the closed systems or not.
 I’m not up to date on the latest iterations of that but we can look into that for sure.

 You have many video tutorials and things on YouTube, is that correct?

 Yes.
-We actually have three different playlists for now and we have some other links in our channel.
+We actually have three different playlists for now and we have some other links on our channel.
 Basically, the main categories are we have something that simply teaches our interface.
 Someone who’s new and learns interface.
-Obviously, it shows some designing, but it takes from the perspective of understanding interface.
-Then we have another playlist, which mainly focuses on designing objects, how specific tools work and focus on that perspective.
+Obviously, it shows some design, but it takes from the perspective of the understanding interface.
+Then we have another playlist, which mainly focuses on designing objects, how specific tools work, and focus on that perspective.
 The tutorials have been designed for laymen.